Skip to main content

 Technical Analysis

-CVE-2025-49658 is a medium-severity vulnerability identified in Microsoft Windows 10 Version 1809 (build 10.0.17763.0), specifically within the Windows TDX.sys driver.
-The vulnerability is classified as an out-of-bounds read (CWE-125), which occurs when a program reads data past the boundary of a buffer.
-In this case, an authorized local attacker with limited privileges (PR:L) can exploit this flaw to read sensitive information from memory that should otherwise be inaccessible.
-The vulnerability does not require user interaction (UI:N) and affects confidentiality (C:H) but does not impact integrity or availability.
-The attack vector is local (AV:L), meaning the attacker must have some level of access to the system to exploit the vulnerability.
-The scope is unchanged (S:U), indicating the impact is confined to the vulnerable component without affecting other system components.
+CVE-2025-49658 is a medium-severity security vulnerability identified in Microsoft Windows 10 Version 1809, specifically in the TDX.sys driver component.
+The vulnerability is classified as an out-of-bounds read (CWE-125), which occurs when the software reads data beyond the boundaries of allocated memory buffers.
+This flaw allows an authorized local attacker—one with limited privileges (PR:L)—to read sensitive information from memory that should not be accessible, potentially leading to information disclosure.
+The vulnerability does not require user interaction (UI:N) and affects confidentiality (C:H) without impacting integrity or availability.
+The attack vector is local (AV:L), meaning the attacker must have local access to the system to exploit the flaw.
+The vulnerability scope is unchanged (S:U), indicating it affects resources within the same security scope.
 The CVSS v3.1 base score is 5.5, reflecting a medium severity level.
-There are no known exploits in the wild at the time of publication, and no patches have been linked yet.
-The vulnerability could allow attackers to disclose sensitive information from kernel memory, potentially leading to further privilege escalation or information leakage if combined with other vulnerabilities or attack vectors.
-Since the affected product is Windows 10 Version 1809, which is an older release, many organizations may have already migrated to newer versions, but legacy systems remain at risk.
-The vulnerability's presence in a kernel driver (TDX.sys) suggests it could be leveraged in targeted attacks against systems where local access is possible, such as in multi-user environments or through compromised accounts.
+No known exploits are currently reported in the wild, and no patches or mitigations have been officially released at the time of publication.
+The vulnerability resides in the TDX.sys driver, which is related to Trusted Domain Extensions or virtualization-based security features in Windows, suggesting that the flaw could expose sensitive kernel or hypervisor-related data to an attacker with local access.
+Since the affected version is Windows 10 Version 1809 (build 17763.0), which is an older release, many organizations may have already moved to newer versions, but legacy systems remain at risk.

 Potential Impact